zutherb/AppStash/README.md

-# Microservice Phone Shop Application
+# AppStash - Microservice Phone Shop Application

 ## Overview

 This application gives software architects and developers an example how a microservice web application architecture can look like and it simulates a development cluster, which contains continuous integration infrastructure as well as all necessary nodes to run an online shop.
-Thus it will furthermore shown, how a distributed online shop can deployed with a multi continuous integration pipeline and how the distributed system can be monitored.
+Thus it will furthermore shown, how a distributed online shop can deployed with a multi deployment pipeline and how the distributed system can be monitored.
 The application is based on the following two online shop applications, which can be found on Github:
 - [AngularJS Phone Catalog](https://github.com/angular/angular-phonecat)
 - [MongoDB Pizza Shop](https://github.com/comsysto/mongodb-onlineshop)